-The Minimum Regulatory Capital Requirement (MRCR) is the amount of shareholder capital required by each of AMP's regulated businesses to meet their capital requirements as set by the appropriate regulator.
+The Minimum Regulatory Capital Requirement (MRR) is the amount of shareholder capital required by each of AMP's regulated businesses to meet their capital requirements as set by the appropriate regulator.
 These requirements are as follows:

 - Capital adequacy requirements as specified under the Life Act and APRA Life Insurance Prudential Standards.
-This applies to AMP Life as a whole, and each statutory fund of the company. - Controlled entities of AMP Life that hold an AFSL and RSE license capital and liquidity requirements under the appropriate AFSL and APRA Superannuation Prudential Standards.
+This applies to the Company as a whole, and each statutory fund of the company. - Controlled entities of the Company that hold an AFSL and RSE license capital and liquidity requirements under the appropriate AFSL and APRA Superannuation Prudential Standards.